rusefi/rusefi_documentation/Miata-NA-48-pin-board-for-MRE-(version-0.2).md

 ## 3.3.
 TPS
 NA6 Miata with manual gearbox come with a throttle position switch that can recognize two positions- idle (closed) and full throttle.
 This works good enough, but if you really want to fine tune your engine, you may want to use an actual throttle position sensor.
 There are several popular options on how to achieve this.
 Either use a TPS from an automatic NA6 Miata. these do seem, however, be hard to get by these days.
 You can install an aftermarket throttle body with TPS, or you can install a TPS from a Kia (part numbers are 0K01118911, 0K24718911, 0K30A18911, TH291, 5S5504, TPS4185, TH0254, 1580486, 2001332).
 You need an adapter for this.
 The design can be found here [Mazda NA6 Miata variable TPS mount](https://www.thingiverse.com/thing:3414132)
 Instructions on how to jumper the board for these configurations will be updated later.

+# 4. Connections
+Expansions usually require some wiring.
+The standard pinout for the connector in NA6 configuration is this below.